meyerpedro/Understanding-Music-Lyric/ReadMe.md

 To do this, a Term Frequency/Inverse Data Frequency approach was used.
 This featurization method will give different weights to genres (the classes) in which a certain word occurs more often.

-> Featurizing the data is to translate our categorical data into a language the computer can understand
+> Featurizing the data is to translate our categorical data into a language the computer can understand.

 After a few iterations of removing common words to all classes, I reached a final version of the top 20 words in each genre.